kaspermarstal/plprql/README.md

 PL/PRQL is a PostgreSQL extension that lets you write functions with PRQL.
 The extension supports PostgreSQL v12-16 on Linux and macOS.

+## What is PRQL?
+PRQL (Pipelined Relational Query Language) is an open-source query language for data manipulation and analysis that compiles to SQL.
+PRQL introduces a pipeline concept (similar to Unix pipes) where data is transformed line-by-line.
+The sequential series of transformations reduces the complexity often encountered with nested SQL queries and makes your data manipulation logic easier to read and write.

 ## Key features
+- [Write functions with PRQL](#functions) - Useful for large analytical queries
+- [PRQL compiler](#prql-compiler) - Useful for development and debugging
+- [Inline execution](#inline-execution) - Useful for prototyping and custom queries in ORMs

+### Functions
 PRQL shines when your SQL queries becomes very long and complex.
 You can manage this complexity by porting your most impressive SQL incantations to PRQL functions, which can then be used in dashboards, business logic or other database code.
 For example:

 ```sql